openmetalio/openmetal-docs/docs/engineers-notes/multiport-manual.md

 Reload systemd to pick up the changes:

-dynamically enable and start the service for a specific interface, i.e to configure policy-based routing for `eth0` -
+dynamically enable and start the service for a specific interface, i.e. to configure policy-based routing for `eth0` -

 ```bash